Call Us

 Many other factors may also impact the cost of a case.
 Those include poor strategic planning and selecting an attorney based on factors not related to your goal.
 Since there are so many things impacting the cost of a case, it’s impossible for a good attorney to quote you an overall cost.
 We can, however, use our experience to provide you insight into how certain factors impact the average cost, as determined by the American Bar Association.

-Learn more about what goes into the cost of a divorce in Texas by listening to one of our Texas attorneys discussing the fees associated with a case.
+Learn more about what goes into the cost of a divorce in Texas by viewing our fees & costs page or exploring our Texas family law calculators.

 How Long After I Move To Texas Can I File For Divorce?